-Details of approved interest rate exposure limits
+Details of approved interest rate exposure limits / Minimum / Maximum proportions of variable rate debt / interest.

-The Commissioner is required to approve a series of Prudential Indicators, which includes recommended upper limits on exposure to fixed and variable interest rates.
-Details can be located in the annual Statement of Prudential Indicators.
+The Commissioner is required to approve a series of Prudential Indicators, which includes recommended setting of limits for upper limits on exposure to fixed and variable interest rates.
+The 2021 code requires Authorities to define their own 'Liability Benchmark' which will provide a basis for developing a strategy for managing interest rate risk.